psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 To Brewers, Innkeepers, and Victuallers.— Freehold Inn and Tavern, with excellent Tap, Brewery and eight tenements.

 TO BE SOLD BY AUCTION, by Messrs.
-T. HAYDON & HENDY, at Garraway's Coffee House, Change-alley, Cornhill, on Thursday, June 17, 1819, at one o'olock (unless previously disposed of by Private Contract),—A most desirable and valuablue FREEHOLD INN, the TONTINE, situate in the centre of the Market-place, in Newport, Isle of Wight.
-The House is respectable, and in excellent repair, consisting of a well-fitted-up bar and liquor shop, two parlours, large kitchen, dining room and six bed rooms; also, a modern BREWERY attached, erected on the most approved principle, from which is retailed 20 to 30 barrels per week; likewise, a good TAP-HOUSE, and eight TENEMENTS, which pay 150l. per annum; a good Garden, a Stable, a Malt and Hop Loft, and a Rain-water Tank to hold 60 hogsheads of water.— This is the only House in the Island which brews its own beer; and the whole will be sold with great advantage to the Buyer, from the Proprietor being obliged by extreme ill health to retire fromn business.—Half the Purchase Money may remain on Mortgage.— The Premises are so arranged that the Inn may be Let off with advantage, and the Brewery and Tap occupied together, there being a distinct entrance to the same.
-The Furniiture, Fixtures, and the Stock of of about 200 Barrels of Strong Beer, to be taken at a valuatiom.— For leave to view the said Premises, apply to Mr. John Steane, the Proprietor, at Newport, where printed particulars may be had, after the 1st June; also of Mr. E. Bryant, Solicitor, at Southampton; Mr. Charles Winkworth, Solicitor, Portsmouth; at Garraway's; and of the Auctioneers, Welbeck-street, Cavendish-square, London.
+T. HAYDON & HENDY, at Garraway's Coffee House, Change-alley, Cornhill, on Thursday, June 17, 1819, at one o'clock (unless previously disposed of by Private Contract),—A most desirable and valuablue FREEHOLD INN, the TONTINE, situate in the centre of the Market-place, in Newport, Isle of Wight.
+The House is respectable, and in excellent repair, consisting of a well-fitted-up bar and liquor shop, two parlours, large kitchen, dining room and six bed rooms; also, a modern BREWERY attached, erected on the most approved principle, from which is retailed 20 to 30 barrels per week; likewise, a good TAP-HOUSE, and eight TENEMENTS, which pay 150l. per annum; a good Garden, a Stable, a Malt and Hop Loft, and a Rain-water Tank to hold 60 hogsheads of water.— This is the only House in the Island which brews its own beer; and the whole will be sold with great advantage to the Buyer, from the Proprietor being obliged by extreme ill health to retire from business.—Half the Purchase Money may remain on Mortgage.— The Premises are so arranged that the Inn may be Let off with advantage, and the Brewery and Tap occupied together, there being a distinct entrance to the same.
+The Furniture, Fixtures, and the Stock of about 200 Barrels of Strong Beer, to be taken at a valuatiom.— For leave to view the said Premises, apply to Mr. John Steane, the Proprietor, at Newport, where printed particulars may be had, after the 1st June; also of Mr. E. Bryant, Solicitor, at Southampton; Mr. Charles Winkworth, Solicitor, Portsmouth; at Garraway's; and of the Auctioneers, Welbeck-street, Cavendish-square, London.

 ```